-- 1. To receive the Report of the Manager for the Year 2020. - 2.
-To receive and adopt the Annual Report and the Audited Statement of Income and Expenditure of Fidelity Balanced Trust for the financial year ended December 31, 2020, together with the Trustees Report and Auditors Report thereon. - 3.
-To amend the Fidelity Balanced Trust Investment Policy. - 4.
-To authorize the Fund Manager to ratify the appointment of Deloitte Ghana as the Auditors for the year 2021.
+- 1. To receive the Report of the Manager for the Year ended 31st December, 2021. - 2.
+To receive and adopt the Annual Report and the Audited Statement of Income and Expenditure of Fidelity Balanced Trust for the financial year ended December 31, 2021, together with the Trustee's and Auditor's Reports. - 3.
+To update Unit Holders on Market happenings and effects on the Fidelity Balanced Trust. - 4.
+To amend the Particulars of the Trust by the inclusion of the use of Fair Value (Mark-To-Market) Valuation Method in the Valuation of Clients' Investment Assets/Securities and Portfolios.